 - Every new law made by the Victorian Parliament is now accompanied by a Statement of Compatibility, which explains whether the law is compatible with the human rights in the Charter Act.

-Read the Charter Act on the Victorian legislation and parliamentary documents website
+Read the Charter Act on the Victorian Legislation website

 In 2015, the Attorney-General tabled a review of the Charter Act led by Michael Brett Young, former CEO of the Law Institute of Victoria.
 The report makes recommendations to strengthen human rights culture and make the Charter more accessible, effective and practical.